- Sample Itinerary

 - Trip Details

-The Middle Fork of the Salmon River in Idaho is the premier wilderness rafting trip in the US.
-It flows 100 miles of Wild and Scenic free-flowing river through the largest roadless wilderness area in the US thru a canyon that is deeper than the Grand Canyon.
+The Middle Fork of the Salmon River in Idaho is one of the premier wilderness rafting trip in the US.
+It flows 100 miles of Wild and Scenic free-flowing river through the largest road-less wilderness areas in the US through a canyon that is deeper than the Grand Canyon.
 It has natural hot springs throughout the canyon, blue ribbon trout fishing, and more than 400 rapids grade I-III (IV in June).
-The Middle Fork of the Salmon is unspoiled, remote and roadless so you can be sure you will “get away from it all”.
-Simply put, it is the best river run in the West and perhaps the world.
+The Middle Fork of the Salmon is unspoiled, remote and road-less, so you can be sure you will “get away from it all”.

 "I loved all the options that you provided on the trip.
 Oar boats, paddle rafts, drift boats, inflatable kayaks and even an inflatable surf board made each day a new adventure depending on what option I chose.
 You guys rock!"

 "We had an adventure of a lifetime mostly because of your amazing guides.
 They were always there to help with a happy smile on their face.
 Not only were they all accomplished outdoorsmen, they cooked the best food I have ever had in my life.
 Maybe it was the views and the fresh air from camp that made it taste so good!"